 impact the flow, and to develop a strategy for eventually monitoring the

 flow through the Passage.
 This work is in collaboration with Dr. James Girton (APL/UW), Dr. Glenn Carter (UH) and Dr. Jody Klymak (U. Vic).
-Figure 1: Bottom topgography from Smith & Sandwell.
+Figure 1: Bottom topography from Smith & Sandwell.
 The red rectangle shows the Samoan Passage region.
 Figure 2: Previous direct current measurements of the flow through Samoan Passage by Reid & Lonsdale (1974) and Rudnick (1997).
-Darker vectors show mean currents measured within the lower 500m above bottom while lighter vectors give the mean currents measured at 500-1000m above bottom.
-The Reid & Lonsdale mean currents are averaged over only up to a few days, the Rudnick array gives mean currents averaged over 500 days. |
+The vectors show mean currents measured within the lower 300m above bottom.
+The Reid & Lonsdale mean currents are averaged over only up to a few days, the Rudnick array gives mean currents averaged over 500 days.
+The bottom topography is a combination of our newly measured multi-beam data and Smith & Sandwell database. |